bwhmather/bedit/docs/bedit-development-getting-started.md

-gedit development - getting started
+bedit development - getting started
 ===================================

 The following explanations can be improved over time, if you see something